Space#

 ,SerializableMixin

-Define a space with the name (obs) of the axes (and it’s number) and possibly it’s limits.
+) of the axes (and it’s number) and possibly it’s limits. (deprecated arguments)Deprecated: SOME ARGUMENTS ARE DEPRECATED:

 - Parameters:

 obs (ztyping.ObsTypeInput | None) – Observable of the space.
+Serves as the “variable”.

 limits (ztyping.LimitsTypeInput | None) – A tuple-like object of the limits of the space.
 These are the lower and upper limits.

-binning (ztyping.BinningInput) – Binning of the space.
+binning (ztyping.BinningTypeInput) – Binning of the space.
 Currently, only regular and variable binning with a name is supported.
 If an integer or a list of integers is given with lengths equal to the number of observables, it is interpreted as the number of bins and a regular binning is automatically created using the limits as the start and end points.

 - Raises